drichar/magic-sdk-expo-repro/README.md

    ✅ Magic SDK initialized
    🔍 Calling magic.user.isLoggedIn()...
    ```
-4. **The call will hang indefinitely on both platforms** - no further logs will appear
+4. **On Android: The call will hang indefinitely** - no further logs will appear
+5. **On iOS: The call completes successfully** - you'll see completion logs and success alert

 ## Expected Behavior